YDYordanov/Diffusion_JAX/README.md

 ## Setup and Installation

-1. Download and unzip the MNIST dataset from https://yann.lecun.com/exdb/mnist/, or from a mirror such as: https://github.com/mkolod/MNIST.
+1. Download and extract the data files of the datasets you need:

+MNIST can be found at: https://yann.lecun.com/exdb/mnist/, or from a mirror such as: https://github.com/mkolod/MNIST.

+CIFAR-10 can be found at: https://www.cs.toronto.edu/~kriz/cifar.html.

 2. Run in terminal: